GabrielaArzateR/Predicting_startup_succes-/README.md

-# Terminator Challenge
-This repository solves the Terminator Challenge.
-It showcases a model training, evaluation, image similarity search and relabelling as well as many extra bonuses ;)
+# Startup Success Predictor
+Welcome to the Startup Success Predictor, a data-driven solution for forecasting the success of startup ventures.
+This repository encompasses model training, evaluation, and prediction to help you gain valuable insights into the potential success of startups.

 ## Installation
-Tested with:
-- Ubuntu 22.04
-- Docker 24.0.4 (mandatory to containerize the code)
-- Python >= 3.10.12 (mandatory for typing)
-- Cuda Toolkit 12.1
-- SLI 2080 Ti

 Create a new environment and install the Python requirements: